siemenv/stock-logistics-workflow/stock_picking_partner_note/readme/CONFIGURE.md

   types will be shown in picking operations notes.
 - On contacts add picking notes.

-You can prevent users ot update or delete notes alredy in use by multiple customers by activating setting Prevent update or delete of notes in use by multiple customers in Inventory \> Configuration \> Settings.
+You can prevent users from updating or deleting notes already in use by multiple customers by activating setting Prevent update or delete of notes in use by multiple customers in Inventory \> Configuration \> Settings.